DataBiosphere/terra/docs/dev-guides/personal-environments.md

     enabled: false
 ```
 It's easy to get confused between the env name (`terra-env-jcarlton`), the workspace (`jcarlton`), and the k8s namespace eventually
 created (`terra-jcarlton`).
-There are numerous examples of the conventions in this file, and I admit
+There are numerous examples of the conventions in this file, and following
-I cheated a little off the surrounding entries.
+existing examples works well.
 Note that Atlantis is a tool for managing Terraform updates,
 but atlantis.yaml is not itself a Terraform file.

-Second, we specify some workflow settings for deploying the environment.
+Second, specify some workflow settings for deploying the environment.
 Among other things, this tells
 Atlantis to pass the variables file `jcarlton.tfvars`
 ```yaml
   terra-env-jcarlton: